varun-hulk-sharma/ABC-Fashion-Co/README.md

 -Set t-shirt size
 -Set shoe size

-On successful save:
--The customer record is re-identified using the profile token -The Person Account is updated
--Profile Completed is set to TRUE
--A queueable integration process is launched to sync the profile externally

 Validation and Field Rules

 The solution supports the assignment’s required field and data validation rules.